RosettaCommons/binder/documentation/install.rst

     brew install wget coreutils xz pybind11 cmake

+  Note: the pybind11 version from   https://github.com/RosettaCommons/pybind11  should be preffered , but pybind11 version from homebrew might work as well.

   Download and install the llvm+clang from the official site, e.g. using ``wget`` and add the location of llvm config to the $PATH: